 Rogers has been working on this alternative cart path paradigm for a while now.
 It’s been deployed at several of his client clubs in Florida — indeed, Wyndemere GM Jimmy Lynn first noticed it while touring Royal Poinciana Golf Club, also in Naples, where Rogers is now executing the final stages of a comprehensive, four-phase, 36-hole renovation.

 For golfers, the screenings offer a playing surface with enough “give” to play exactly like a traditional waste bunker.
-For superintendents, they require light maintenance on par with traditional sandy waste areas.
+For golf course superintendents, they require light maintenance on par with traditional sandy waste areas.

 “I don’t like the fact that, with coquina, the color and particle size is so varied, whereas the crushed concrete — because it’s screened — is far more uniform,” Rogers says.
 “Also, the coquina tends to lodge in the cart tires and get dragged around the golf course.
 The whiter blend of the screening materials blends better into the sand tones, which is the undersurface in soils down here.
 When we enhance these areas with native grasses and other vegetation specific to south Florida, it blends in very well.

 “That’s always the architect’s goal: to hide or disguise cart paths as best we can.
 We want them to disappear to the golfer’s eye, to truly blend in.
 Hiding them with mounding is one avenue, but I think this a real step forward for this golfing environment.”

 JDR Design Group is currently at work on a range of high-profile course renovation projects, inside and outside of Florida:

 - In state, Rogers is directing comprehensive renovation programs at modern designs such as Quail West and Royal Poinciana on the west coast, and Mirasol on east coast.